 - SEAL – social and emotional aspects of learning

-- behaviour management – rules, rewards and consequences.
+- behavior management – rules, rewards and consequences.

-In November 2006 Ofsted published a report, Improving Behaviour, which was based on the progress made in 2005 and 2006 by secondary schools that had been judged to have unsatisfactory behaviour.
+In November 2006 Ofsted published a report, Improving Behavior, which was based on the progress made in 2005 and 2006 by secondary schools that had been judged to have unsatisfactory behavior.
 It found that:

-- in the most successful schools behaviour was not tackled in isolation but as part of a wider school improvement strategy
+- in the most successful schools behavior was not tackled in isolation but as part of a wider school improvement strategy

 - students’ views were sought at

-- each stage of the improvement process and exactly what was considered unacceptable behaviour was clearly spelled out
+- each stage of the improvement process and exactly what was considered unacceptable behavior was clearly spelled out

 - those at risk of permanent exclusion were identified and mentored